sbaier1/dcos-docs-site/pages/services/kubernetes/storage-docs-work/storage/tutorial-kubernetes-storage-basic/index.md

 1. Take note when the pod started writing data:

     ```bash
-    kubectl exec -it __POD__ cat /data/out.txt
+    kubectl exec -it <pod-name> cat /data/out.txt
     ```

 1. Delete the pod:

     ```bash
-    kubectl delete pods __POD__
+    kubectl delete pods <pod-name>
     ```

-    **Deleting the pods takes a few seconds because the driver is unmounting the volume and detaching from the instance.**
+    Deleting the pods takes a few seconds because the driver is unmounting the volume and detaching from the instance.

-1. Take note again of when the pod started writing data:
+1. Get a list of your pods again:

     ```bash
-    kubectl exec -it __POD__ cat /data/out.txt
+    kubectl get pods
     ```

+    However, because the deployment is still active, Kubernetes will immediately reattach the volume to a new pod.

+1. Now, take note of when this new pod started writing data:

+    ```bash
+    kubectl exec -it <new-pod-name> cat /data/out.txt
+    ```
-1. You can see that data persisted across pod restart:
+    You can see that data persisted across pod restart, as the log begins at the same time.

-    ----SCREENSHOT HERE FOR VALIDATION STEP----

-## Delete the dynamic deployment and associated volume
+### Delete the deployment and associated dynamically provisioned volume

 1. Delete dynamic application deployment: